PemK88/Music-Collab/README.md

         Similar  to user we have different routes for updating different part of the posts

 ### Request
-    The functionalities are similar to user
+    The functionalities are similar to user, in order to get the url refer to server.js
     - Add a request to the dataset
     - Get all the request in the dataset
-    - Get a specific request by id
     - Delete a specific request by id
     - Update a specifice request by id

 ### Report
-    The functionalities are similar to user
+    The functionalities are similar to user, in order to get the url refer to server.js
    - Add report to the dataset
    - Get all the report in the dataset
    - Get a specific report by id